jason137/gads_26/lec13/perf.md

 entries correspond to incorrect predictions.

 A number of useful metrics can be simply derived from the confusion matrix.
-The **true positive rate** is given by the ratio of true positives to all positive records, or *tp / (tp + fn)*.
+The **true positive rate** (TPR) is given by the ratio of true positives to all positive records, or *TP / (TP + FN)*.
 Keep in mind that a false negative is a record that we identify as negative, but is actually positive.

-Similarly the **false positive rate** is given by the ratio of negatives incorrectly classified to all negative records, or *fp / (fp + tn)*.
+Similarly the **false positive rate** (FPR) is given by the ratio of negatives incorrectly classified to all negative records, or *FP / (FP + TN)*.
 Keep in mind that a false positive is a record that we identify as positive, but is actually negative.

 ## points in ROC space

-We can evaluate and compare classifiers by plotting their tp and fp rates in a two dimensional plot.
+We can evaluate and compare classifiers by plotting their TP and FP rates in a two dimensional plot.
 The two-dimensional space that this plot depicts is called **ROC space**: